Harold Ramirez Player Props: Rays vs. Astros

-Harold Ramirez -- with a slugging percentage of .304 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Hunter Brown on the mound, on July 29 at 7:15 PM ET.
+Harold Ramirez -- .227 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Brandon Bielak on the mound, on July 30 at 2:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Marlins.
+He had a one-hit showing in his previous game (1-for-3) against the Astros.

 Harold Ramirez Game Info & Props vs. the Astros